 VAT is repaid to the Treasury between the 15 and 20 of the month following the one upon which the tax is due.

 The contribution on added value ('CVAE') is paid by two instalments of 50% assessed from the added value of the last return in June and in September.
 The balance (if any) is paid in May of the following year.
 The contribution on enterprise real estate ('CFE') is paid in June and in September

 Further to a tax reassessment, and once the taxpayer receives a 'Avis de mise en recouvrement' (tax collection notice), the latter must pay the whole amount of reassessed tax including penalties (5% or 10%) and interest for late payment (at a rate of 0.4% per month or 4.8% per year).

 If the taxpayer decides to challenge the tax collection notice, via a tax claim and then to go to court, payment of the reassessed tax may be deferred until the end of the first level of the court proceedings provided that the taxpayer secures the payment and provides the FTA with financial guarantees.

 If the court rules in favour of the taxpayer, the FTA will repay the amount paid initially by the taxpayer, increased by late interest, or will have to refund the cost of the guarantees the taxpayer put in place if he asked for a deferral of payment.

-If the court rules in favour of the FTA, the payment of the reassessed tax including penalties and interest for late payment (same rate of 4.80% per year) becomes final and the taxpayer must proceed to payment if he asked for a deferral.
+If the court rules in favour of the FTA, the payment of the reassessed tax including penalties and interest for late payment (same rate of 4.80% per year cut in half as from 2018) becomes final and the taxpayer must proceed to payment if he asked for a deferral.

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?